Raksha Bandhan – A festival of brother and sister

 The “Bhavishya” Purana mentions a battle between gods and demons.
 Fearing the defeat of gods, Indra (king of the gods) felt disheartened.
-At that point of time Sachi, the wife of Indra charged a thread with Mantras (sacred verses) and tied it on his wrist for protection.
+At that point in time Sachi, the wife of Indra charged a thread with Mantras (sacred verses) and tied it on his wrist for protection.
 It is said that because of the power of that sacred thread Indra defeated all the demons.
 From that day onwards, the festival of Rakhi is celebrated amongst the Hindus.
 It is also believed that Emperor Humayun had received a Rakhi from the queen Karmavati of Chittor.
 So, in the performance of his brotherly duty, he protected her from his own soldiers.
 Such is the power of this sacred thread.

 According to another legend of Yama and the Yamuna.
 Yama, the God of Death, had not visited his sister Yamuna for 12 years.
-The Yamuna, the goddess of Yamuna river, was sad and consulted Ganga, the goddess of Ganga river.
+The Yamuna, the goddess of Yamuna river, was sad and consulted Ganga, the goddess of the Ganga river.
 Ganga reminded Yama of his sister, upon which Yama visits her.
 The Yamuna was overjoyed to see her brother and prepared a bounty of food for Yama.
 The god Yama was delighted and asked the Yamuna what she wanted for a gift.
 She wished that he, her brother should return and see her again soon.
-Yama was moved by his sister’s love, agreed and to be able to see her again, made river Yamuna immortal.
+Yama was moved by his sister’s love, agreed, and to be able to see her again, made river Yamuna immortal.
 This legend is the basis for a Raksha Bandhan-like festival called Bhai Duj in some parts of India, which also celebrates brother-sister love, but near Diwali.